 Credit: greedygourmet.com

-Sea bass is an excellent source of protein.
-And since it is a white fish, it is also low in fat and calories.
+Sea bass is an excellent source of protein and also low in fat and calories.

 To get the perfect sear on your sea bass, it is best to use a cast-iron skillet.
 So, if you’re looking for a cast-iron skillet, there is a good quality one here.